CBD for Dogs with Cancer

 Our Take on CBD for Dogs

-There is currently a lack of direct evidence for the use of CBD with canine cancer, but it seems to have many benefits that would be helpful for dogs with cancer.
-CBD products may be a good component of a cancer treatment plan.
+There is currently a lack of direct evidence that CBD directly treats canine cancer, but it seems to have many benefits that are helpful for dogs with cancer.
+CBD products may be a good component of a comprehensive cancer treatment plan.

-They get the green light as a palliative or hospice care option for pets suffering from end-stage cancer or other end-stage diseases.
-It is worth asking your veterinarian about CBD supplements if your dog is in pain or has another condition that is affecting quality of life.
+CBD products do get the green light as a palliative or hospice care option for pets suffering from end-stage cancer or other end-stage diseases.
+It is worth asking your veterinarian about CBD supplements if your dog is in pain or has another condition affecting quality of life.

 1. Grinspoon P. Cannabidiol (CBD): What we know and what we don’t.
 Harvard Health Publishing. https://www.health.harvard.edu/blog/cannabidiol-cbd-what-we-know-and-what-we-dont-2018082414476.
 Published September 24, 2021.
 Accessed February 9, 2023.